-Electrical requirements.
-The motors of a pellet stove, of course, require electricity (some models have battery backup units), so the stove should be positioned near a 110-volt outlet.
-If you live where power outages are frequent, and the stove does not have battery backup, you may want to have a gas-powered generator on hand (see Buying an Emergency Portable Generator).
+The motors of most pellet stoves, of course, require electricity (some models have battery backup units), so the stove should be positioned near a 110-volt outlet.
+If you live where there isn’t any electrical power or power outages are frequent, buy a pellet stove with a battery backup, a non-electric pellet stove, or have a gas-powered generator on hand (see Buying an Emergency Portable Generator).
 This and related installation issues are discussed in the article How to Install a Pellet Stove.

-Freestanding pellet stoves vs. inserts.
-A variety of styles are available in both freestanding stoves and fireplace inserts.
-Some manufacturers also make pellet-fueled furnaces and boilers that are designed to take the place of, or supplement, conventional forced-air heating systems.
+Manufacturers produces both freestanding stoves and fireplace inserts in a variety of styles.
+Some manufacturers also make pellet-fueled furnaces and boilers that will take the place of, or supplement, conventional forced-air heating systems.

 Though the physical size of a stove may be a consideration if you have limited space in which to put it, the primary issue is the heat output.
 If a pellet stove’s heat output is too little, it won’t warm a space sufficiently.
 If its output is too high, it can make a space uncomfortably warm.
 If it makes the area too warm, homeowners typically burn a smaller, smoldering fire, which is highly inefficient and causes undue pollution.